This post may contain affiliate links. Read my full disclosure policy.

 - Confectioners’ Sugar: Provides sweetness and adds thickness to the glaze that tops the scones.

 - Jump to the printable recipe for precise measurements

-To begin, whisk together the pumpkin, heavy cream, egg, molasses and vanilla in a medium bowl, and then set aside.
+To begin, combine the pumpkin, heavy cream, egg, molasses, and vanilla in a medium bowl.

 Combine the flour, brown sugar, baking powder, baking soda, salt and spices in the bowl of a food processor.

 Pulse until evenly combined.

 Pulse until the mixture resembles coarse meal with some pea-sized chunks of butter within.
 Those little chunks of butter are important and will render light and flaky scones.